kubeflow/spark-operator/README.md

 ## Get Started

-Get started quickly with the Spark Operator using [Quick Start Guide](docs/quick-start-guide.md).
+Get started quickly with the Spark Operator using the [Quick Start Guide](docs/quick-start-guide.md).

 If you are running the Spark Operator on Google Kubernetes Engine and want to use Google Cloud Storage (GCS) and/or BigQuery for reading/writing data, also refer to the [GCP guide](docs/gcp.md).